Fairfax County Virginia Salvation Army assistance programs.

 Low income families that live in Fairfax County can get help from the Salvation Army.
 The non-profit provides support to the needy, senior citizens, and people living in poverty.
-The charity will not only offer emergency financial assistance when possible, bu case management and social services are emphasized.
+The charity will not only offer emergency financial assistance for bills, food or rent when possible, but case management as well as social services are emphasized.

 The location can assist with some of the more common requests of families facing a crisis.
 These tend to be grants to pay heating bills during the winter or rental costs.
-Maybe the most other common request in Fairfax County is for the Salvation Army food pantry.
-So these needs can be met as well as many others, including free Christmas gifts from Angel Tree.
+Maybe the most other common request in Fairfax County is for the Salvation Army free food pantry.
+So these needs can be met as well as many others, including free Christmas gifts from Angel Tree and an annual back to school supply program for students in Fairfax County as well as northern Virginia.

 However this center also assists with more unusual requests as well.
 As examples, there is an after school program for children from low income households.
 This also help parents that are working and have “latch key” kids or immigrants.
 There is also a Women’s Auxiliary as well as worship service coordinated by the Salvation Army.

-In total, almost 15,000 households are assisted per year.
+In total, tens of thousands of households are assisted per year.
 Many of them have an income that is just a fraction of the area median of $100,000 per year.
 Many of the clients are also senior citizens or the disabled too that are struggling on a fixed income.
 The Fairfax County Virginia Salvation Army helps people regardless of race, religion, age, or faith.

 Applications for Social Services/Financial aid are accepted Monday to Friday.
 With thousands of families struggling, the Salvation Army does its best to meet demand but many referrals are given.
 When they can't help they can direct clients to DSS food stamps application sites or rental vouchers from section 8, among other resources.